-M.T.
-Laney will provide personal protective equipment to protect against noise hazards in the workplace.
+The Laney Companies will provide personal protective equipment to protect against noise hazards in the workplace.

-For most tasks, M.T.
-Laney has determined that disposable ear plugs may be used to protect against noise hazards.
+For most tasks, disposable ear plugs may be used to protect against noise hazards.

 Use the following steps for properly inserting foam ear plugs: